dergoegge/semsan/README.md

           Redirect the executors' std{out,err} to SemSan's std{out,err}.
 Useful for debugging solutions and harnesses.
       --timeout <TIMEOUT>
-          Maximum amount of time a single input is allowed to run (in milliseconds per executor). [default: 1000] --log-diff-values
+          Maximum amount of time a single input is allowed to run (in milliseconds per executor). [default: 1000] --comparator <COMPARATOR>
-          Print the differential value of both exectuors when a solution is found.
-      --comparator <COMPARATOR>
           Choose differential value comparator function [default: equal] [possible values: equal, less-than, less-than-or-equal]
       --ignore-solutions